New South Wales XPT: Development

 The High Speed Train design was significantly modified, with the power cars being 50 cm shorter, the Paxman Valenta engine downrated from 2250 to 2000 bhp, gearing lowered for a top operating speed of 160 km/h, suspension modified to operate on inferior track, and air filters and a cooling system modified to cater for hotter, dustier Australian conditions.
 The passenger cars, built to a loading gauge bigger than that of railways in Britain, were based on a Budd design.
-Nonetheless, the passenger car bogies were based on the British Rail BT10 design; later coaches used a different design, which was modified after being found to have a worse ride quality.
+Nonetheless, the passenger car bogies were based on the British Rail BT10; later coaches used a different design, later modified after being found to have a worse ride quality.
 The XPT is theoretically capable of reaching speeds of 200 km/h.

 During August 1981, the first power car and trailer commenced testing with a stainless steel luggage van.
-The initial XPT livery was red, black and orange with InterCity XPT signwriting on the power cars.
 On a demonstration run to Albury on 6 September 1981, the XPT set a new Australian rail speed record of 183 km/h between Table Top and Gerogery in southern NSW, breaking that set by the Western Australian Government Railways' Prospector railcar in 1971.
 On a test run to Albury on 18 September 1992, the XPT reached 193 km/h between Table Top and Yerong Creek.
 This record was broken by Queensland Rail's Electric Tilt Train in May 1999.